IR Notes

 Read a free Newsletter

-A community of experts, researchers and national correspondents selects the most relevant topics every fortnight, providing a source of cross-disciplinary and inspiring ideas.
+A community of experts, researchers and national correspondents selects the most relevant topics every fortnight in order to provide a source of cross-disciplinary and inspiring ideas.
 Why not download a free copy and see for yourself?

 Léna Guyon, Policy Officer Social Affairs at FIEC (the European Construction Industry Federation)